PlayQ/unity-uitest-tool/README.md

 API methods
 --------

-`Test Tool` common actions are split to 5 static partial classes: `Check`, `Wait`, `Interact`, `AsyncCheck` and `AsyncWait`.
+`Test Tool` common actions are split to 4 static partial classes: `Check`, `Wait`, `Interact` and `AsyncWait`.
 Each of these classes contain a list of methods which perform a corresponding action like checking the state of the given object, waiting for specific condition or interacting with specific object.

 For example: